palapav/lecar-arc/README.md

 python run.py 1000 my_trace_file.txt
 ```

 Replace 1000 with your desired cache capacity and my_trace_file.txt with the actual trace file.
+If you would like to use one of our created trace files, for example, use the following instead of my my_trace_file.txt: traces/syn_workload1.txt

 ## Results

 The program supports two caching algorithms: ARC and LeCaR.
 Both algorithms will be evaluated, and the results (hits, requests, hit ratio) will be displayed.
+Detailed evaluation results are presented in the evals folder.
+Code for these evaluations are presented outside of this folder (generate_eval_csv.py, phase_changes.py, syn_workload.py, etc.).